besanta/UEJsonParser/README.md

 nicosanta@brightnightgames.net

 # License
 This is an open source project, you can use it freely.
-If you think this project useful, please give me a star to let me know it is useful, so I'll continue make it better.
+If you think this project is useful, please give me a star to let me know, so I continue to make it better.